ibm-cloud-docs/hp-virtual-servers/FAQs.md

 ## What IBM catalog offerings work with {{site.data.keyword.hpvs}}?
 {: #faq14}
-In general, all offerings should work with Hyper Protect Virtual Servers except for offerings working explicitly only with classic infrastructure or VPC infrastructure.
+In general, all offerings work with Hyper Protect Virtual Servers except for offerings that work explicitly only with classic infrastructure or VPC infrastructure.
 These offerings do not work with Hyper Protect Virtual Servers.